nickr01/rtldavis/README.md

 This repository is a fork of [https://github.com/lheijst/rtldavis](https://github.com/lheijst/rtldavis) for use with custom receiver modules.
 It has been modified in numerous ways.

 1) Added AU,EU and NZ frequencies
-2) Handling of more than one concurrent transmitters.
-3) Output format is changed for use with the weewx-rtldavis driver which does the data parsing.
+2) Used an alternative demodulator that seems more robust in AU

-*** THIS BUILD IS CURRENTLY NOT DEMODULATING in AU on Intel and Raspi ***
+*** THIS BUILD is demodulating reasonably robustly in AU on Intel with afc disabled.
+Not tested on Raspi ***

 ## Installation